 The Federal Government Animal Welfare Assurance for the University of Pennsylvania (Reference Assurance # D16-00045 (A3079-01)) is valid through July 31, 2018.

-The University Of Pennsylvania School Of Medicine and the School of Veterinary Medicine are both fully accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
-The SOM was first accredited in July 1999.
-The most recent AAALAC site visit occurring in January 2015.
+The University Of Pennsylvania Perelman School Of Medicine and the School of Veterinary Medicine are both fully accredited by AAALAC International (AAALACi).
+The PSOM was first accredited in July 1999, with the most recent AAALAC site visit occurring in January 2015.
 The SVM was first accredited in July 2016.

 Post Approval Monitoring Program

-The following are other resources which can provide more information on PAM programs.
+The resources below can provide more information on PAM programs: